gvwilson/thirdbit/src/fiction/in-heck/index.md

 `tickles`

-It was heavier than she had expected, and too big for the pockets in her dress, so in the end she held it against her chest and climbed the ladder one-handed.
+It was heavier than she had expected, and too big for the pockets in her dress.
+In the end she held it against her chest and climbed the ladder one-handed.
 Each time she reached for the next rung she had to squelch a moment of panic.
 Would anyone ever find her if she fell?
 Anyone except Patient or one of its minions?

 The hatch at the top of the ladder scraped aside automatically as she reached it.
-The smell and the trees told her that she was still in the swamp, but when she poked her head up cautiously, the Makers' road was just three hops away.
+The trees and the smell of wet vegetation told her that she was still in the swamp, but when she poked her head up cautiously, the Makers' road was just three hops away.
 A black glass recharging pillar stood beside it.